TilBlechschmidt/WebGrid/docs/architecture/error-handling.md

 Resources may have service-specific initialization jobs that are executed once they become available.
 These can be set on the corresponding resource provider upon creation.

 ## Contract
 Contracts atomically define behavior through a set of given input resource states and expected outputs.
 Contracts use placeholders for actual values much like class definitions.
-The list of contracts for this application can be found in the [contracts directory](./contracts).

 ### Request
 A specific instance of a contract with bound values is called a request.